cedricfeist/kubernetes-hands-on/README.md

 Run `kubectl get service` to verify the port:

 > Open [localhost:80](http://localhost:80) on your browser

+:warning: Port 80 will require root privileges, so check your `minikube start` window to enter your password, if the page doesn't open.

 > Write a note into the guestbook